BMA guidance

 Justice scales article illustration

-• The key legal and ethical factors doctors need to consider when making decisions about children and young people.
+• The key legal and ethical factors doctors need to consider when providing care and treatment for children and young people under 18 years old in England, Wales and Northern Ireland and those under 16 years old in Scotland

 Topics

-• Basic principles of children and young people's ethics
+• Basic principles when treating children and young people

 • Assessing competence